Brazoria County Court Records

 Brazoria County Criminal Court Records

-Criminal matters in Brazoria County are divided between the district courts and the county courts at law.
+Criminal matters in Brazoria County are split between the district courts and the county courts at law.
 Felony cases are prosecuted in the five district courts, and the District Clerk maintains all related records.
-Adult misdemeanor criminal cases are heard in the county courts at law, and the County Clerk serves as the custodian of those records.
+Adult misdemeanor criminal cases are heard in the county courts at law, with the County Clerk holding those records.

 Searching Criminal Records Online